 If you you are experiencing extreme defiant behavior, you need our parent intervention: The Strong Willed, Defiant, Alpha Child.

 This is what is happening in an angry child’s brain.

-From their past experience (and maybe present) the child feels threatened, which then causes a release of these defence hormones to flood their body system causing a fight or flight reaction – although in the case of an angry child it is a fight reaction.
+From their past experience (and maybe present) the child feels threatened, which then causes a release of these defense hormones to flood their body system causing a fight or flight reaction – although in the case of an angry child it is a fight reaction.

 It’s not that what the teachers/parent do is wrong – not at all.
-But for this child the aggressive defiant behaviour is being driven by hormones and chemicals in their system!!
+But for this child the aggressive defiant behavior is being driven by hormones and chemicals in their system!!
 To stop the aggression you have to help the child switch off the hormones and switch on their safety system that overrides the fight or flight system.